 Boro was born of forgotten values of ‘mottainai’ or ‘too good to waste’.
 An idea dangerously lacking in the modern consumer lifestyle.

 The charm of boro is not only the indigo shades and shabby street chic, or even its eco-friendliness.
 Sewn together over generations, family sagas are woven through the threads. click below to read on…

-Kokeshi were originally souvenirs for Japanese tourists and offered entertainment to children but developed into something much more.
-The dolls are fascinating, shocking, sad or mundane depending on the perspective. click below to read on..
+Kokeshi were originally souvenirs for Japanese tourists and offered entertainment to children.
+However, they developed into something much more.
+The dolls are fascinating, shocking, sad or mundane depending on the perspective.